Diamondbacks partying like it’s 2007

 the course of the season and was led by the

-as hell always hustling Eric Byrnes on offense
+fake always hustling Eric Byrnes on offense

 and CY Young candidate Brandon Webb on the mound.